zapier/zapier-platform/packages/cli/README-source.md

 ## Environment

-Apps can define environment variables that are available when the app's code executes.
+Integrations can define environment variables that are available when the integration's code executes.
 They work just like environment variables defined on the command line.
 They are useful when you have data like an OAuth client ID and secret that you don't want to commit to source control.
-Environment variables can also be used as a quick way to toggle between a staging and production environment during app development.
+Environment variables can also be used as a quick way to toggle between a staging and production environment during integration development.

 It is important to note that **variables are defined on a per-version basis!** When you push a new version, the existing variables from the previous version are copied, so you don't have to manually add them.
 However, edits